 You can see now how I found myself behind schedule.
-I’m three paragraphs into the story and am still yet to mention anything beyond Mona Vale plus I haven’t mentioned the crucial stuff about ironing Sparky’s favourite socks and filling the fridge with male-friendly food.
-I know, I know, cheap attempt at Woman of the Year but I do need to take the opportunities as they present themselves; and seriously, it was just a bag of gourmet sausages and a spag bol with ready-made garlic bread.
-And Tim Tams – they’re my ace in the sleeve.
-On the down side, I left a sink full of dishes and I didn’t mention that the washing machine is failing to spin properly but in my defence, I had to draw the line or I’d be typing this from Macca’s at Cessnock.
+I’m three paragraphs into the story and am still yet to mention anything beyond the front gate plus I haven’t mentioned the crucial stuff about ironing Sparky’s favourite socks and filling the fridge with male-friendly food.
+I know, I know…. cheap attempt at Woman of the Year but I do need to take the opportunities as they present themselves, and seriously, it was just a bag of gourmet sausages and a spag bol with ready-made garlic bread.
+And chocolate Tim Tams – they’re my ace in the sleeve.
+On the down side I left a sink full of dishes and I didn’t mention that the washing machine is failing to spin properly but, in my defence, I had to draw the line or I’d be typing this from Macca’s at Cessnock.

 Eventually I hit the road at 11.54 a.m. – almost three hours after my anticipated time of departure.
-In a valiant effort to make up for lost time, I screwed my courage to the sticking place and drove past Pattison’s at St Ives, defaulting on the best beef and burgundy pies in the country.
-To be absolutely truthful, there wasn’t a parking spot available or I may have succumbed even though I’d diligently packed myself a healthy salad roll and a pear.
+In a valiant effort to make up for lost time, I screwed my courage to the sticking place and drove past Pattison’s Patisserie at St Ives, defaulting on the best beef and burgundy pies in the country.
+To be absolutely truthful there wasn’t a parking spot available or I may have succumbed, even though I’d diligently packed myself a healthy salad roll and a pear.
 (Note to self: never doing that again).
-Not only was the roll as mushy as fuck but you try untangling Glad Wrap with one hand when you’re doing a hundred and ten on the freeway.
+Not only was the roll as mushy as fuck but you try untangling clad wrap with one hand when you’re doing a hundred and ten on the freeway.
 Plus I think the pear was a cricket ball in its last life.
-Sparky phoned when I was just going past that island in the Hawkesbury River that used to be a nut house and when I confessed my whereabouts, God bless him, he made no snide remarks and pretended to be surprised that I was only an hour up the road.
+Sparky phoned when I was just going past that island in the Hawkesbury River that used to be an asylum for the insane and when I confessed my whereabouts, God bless him, he made no snide remarks and even pretended to be surprised that I was only an hour up the road.
 I’m not fooled however, he’ll be saving his comments for later.